majoseph77/Super-Freaking-Awesome-WDI-LA-Summer-Class-Notes/work/w01/d03/instructor/js_objects/js_objects.md

 Then, use the constructor function to instantiate an _address_ object and pass it in as the _addrress_ argument to the House constructor.

-### 4. Homework / After Hours

-Design and create a `Car` constructor function for a car object that:

-- Has a `make` property
-- Has a `model` property
-- Has a `year` property
-- Has a `color` property
-- Has a `mileage` property
-- Has a `honk` method that `console.logs` "Beep, beep!".
-- Has a `drive` method that will accept an argument of the number of miles to add to the `mileage`.
-Ensure that the argument is not negative - it's illegal to roll back odometers!

-Create several car objects passing in different values as arguments, call their methods and examine their properties.